7 Best Gaming PCs of 2025 – Tested for 4K Gaming

 • Expensive

-The Intel Core Ultra 7 265K has been the fate of high-end gaming rigs.
+The Intel Core Ultra 7 265K has been the fate of high-end gaming PCs.
 Corsair, being a premium gaming PC brand, crowned the Vengeance i7600 with the fastest CPU Core Ultra 7 265K for seamless gaming performance.

 The Core Ultra 7 265K chip and GeForce RTX 4070 Super deliver unbeatable FPS in AAA gaming.
 However, the RTX 4070 Super is a bit weaker at handling 4K gaming.
 The RTX 4070 provides enough power if your gaming taste is limited to 1440p.
 My recommendation is to choose either the RTX 4080 or RTX 4090 variant of Corsair Vengeance i7600 gaming PC if you want to play game at 4K extreme settings.